Joshua-Latusia/Small-Projects/README.md

 - C++ Vision Project for reading data from pictures (Finished)
 - C# Simple Chat program using client-server (broken)
 - C# Simple Tic Tac Toe (Finished)
+- Angular Application for searching a games by gametitle using an API.	    (finished)